Adapting HVAC inspections for different climates

 To mitigate these issues, it is crucial to regularly inspect and clean HVAC components in dry climates.
 By removing built-up dust and debris, airflow can be restored, ensuring that the system operates optimally.

-READ MORE Common myths about HVAC inspections
+READ MORE Ensuring safety during HVAC inspections

 2. Preventing static electricity and dry air-related problems